1898 Liverpool Kirkdale by-election

-The 1898 Liverpool Kirkdale by-election was a parliamentary by-election held in England on 9 December 1898 for the House of Commons constituency of Liverpool Kirkdale.
+The 1898 Liverpool Kirkdale by-election was a parliamentary by-election held in England on 9 December 1898 for the British House of Commons constituency of Liverpool Kirkdale.

 Vacancy

 The seat had become vacant when the sitting Conservative Member of Parliament (MP), Sir George Baden-Powell had died on 20 November 1898, aged 50.
 He had held the seat since its creation for the 1885 general election, and had been re-elected with comfortable majorities at each of the three subsequent general elections.

 Candidates

 Several names were floated as possible Conservative candidates for the seat.
 On 26 November, The Times newspaper reported that those being considered included: